Answers to frequently asked questions about Xperitas Community Partnership Programs

 Projects are determined and directed by our partner communities and involve work that almost anyone can participate in; no special skills are required.
 Examples of past projects have included building a health clinic, renovating a youth center, planting trees, teaching in a primary school and installing playground equipment.
 Projects may not be decided upon until shortly before or after the arrival of an Xperitas team.
 Participants should be aware that everything is subject to change.
 As worthwhile and fulfilling as the work you do will be, the true rewards come from the cross-cultural learning which takes place on these programs.

 I don't have any specific skills.
 What can I do?

 The projects do not require specific skills from participants; if specialists are needed, the community provides them.
 We do encourage participants to share unique skills and interests in their applications.

 Living conditions, terrain and the nature of work projects vary from site to site.
 In general, however, participants should be in reasonably good physical condition.
 If you have any concerns or would like to discuss sites to find the best fit, we encourage you to contact Xperitas.

 Is health insurance included?

-All participants receive emergency medical and evacuation insurance for sites outside the U.S. and Canada.
+All participants receive emergency medical and evacuation insurance for both international and domestic programs.
 Check with the Centers for Disease Control and your local travel clinic to find out about required or recommended immunizations prior to traveling.

 What traits make for a good experience?